jehboyes/finance_manager/docs/source/powerapp_guide.rst

 The product of the given proportion and the student numbers does **not** need to be a whole number.
 This is to reflect that Fee Loss is defined as a probabilistic figure, rather than an actual quantity.

-The resultant amount of expected fee loss is attributed to account 1900 as negative income (i.e. a negative credit, and therefore a debit).
+The resultant amount of expected fee loss is attributed to accounts 1900 and 1901 for Home and Overseas fees respectively as negative income (i.e. a negative credit, and therefore a debit).

 .. warning::
     'Fee Loss' is **not** synonymous with 'Withdrawal Rate' used historically, which is typically significantly different.